TX-2/TX-2.github.io/documentation/index.md

    describes a flexowriter with a TX-2 typeface for use with the TX-0.
    The memo compares the "standard" and Lincoln type faces.

+#### Memory

+1. [Final Report: Development of a 10⁷ Bit Magnetic Film Memory](https://archive.org/details/DTIC_AD0727768).
+J. I. Raffel,
+   A. H. Anderson, R. Berger, T. S. Crowther, T. O. Herndon,
+   M. L.Naiman, C. E. Woodward, 1971-06-10.
+   - Describes a memory unit they call LCM-II.
+   - This report also mentions that in July 1968 a million-bit memory (LCM I) was installed in the TX-2.

 #### Other

 1. [A Discussion of the Circuitry Used in the Lincoln TX-2